icefelt/flask_prometheus/README.md

 http://127.0.0.1:5000/metrics/ - Displays list of application metrics

-To validate the metrics, navigate to the base URL (http://127.0.0.1:5000/) and the database page (http://127.0.0.1:5000/database).
+To validate the metrics,
+1. navigate to the base URL (http://127.0.0.1:5000/)
+2. navigate to the database page (http://127.0.0.1:5000/database)
+3. navigate to the metrics page (http://127.0.0.1:5000/metrics)

-The metrics page should now include both
+The metrics page should now include both `total number of requests` and `number of slow database requests`

 **The total number of requests** on http://127.0.0.1:5000/
 ```